Screen Time, Sleep and Healthy Digital Habits

 You are not required to be available all day.

-“I am offline for a bit.”
+“I’m offline for a bit.”

-Real friends respect boundaries.
+Real friends respect healthy boundaries.

 Digital Comparison and AI Content

-In 2026, many online images, videos, and even influencers are partially or fully AI generated.
-Filters are more advanced than ever.
-Some “perfect” faces are not real.
+In 2026, many images, videos, and even influencers online are heavily edited or partly AI generated.

-When comparing yourself to online images, remember:
+When comparing yourself online, remember:

-You are seeing edits.
+You are often seeing:

 Building Digital Balance